 PROGRAM AT A GLANCE

-The 2013 Oxford Summer Program will be held from June 30 to August 3.
+The 2016 Oxford Summer Program will be held July 3 to August 6.
 Students will live, attend classes, and take meals in historic Brasenose College, which is located on Radcliffe Square in the center of Oxford.
 Founded in 1262, Brasenose College's list of famous alumni includes Monty Python's Michael Palin and current Prime Minister of the United Kingdom, David Cameron.

-The 2013 Program offers six courses for a total of 11 credit hours.
+The 2016 Program offers five courses for a total of 11 credit hours.
 Students must enroll in at least 4 credit hours but may not exceed 6 credit hours or enroll in classes that meet more than 220 minutes a day in total.

 The courses will be taught by American and English faculty and will be letter graded, with a final examination or paper.
 Credit in all courses will be granted by the University of Oklahoma College of Law.